A Journey Through Civil Rights History

 Student Voices

 Listen as students share their immediate reactions after an incredible week in Alabama.
-These authentic voices capture the
+These authentic voices capture the power of walking where history was made and the profound impact of experiencing civil rights history firsthand.

 The Impact